student program banner

 To view a complete list of employment and internship opportunities, visit the CalCareers website.

-The Central Valley Regional Water Quality Control Board has 1 opening in Rancho Cordova, CA for a Scientific Aid in the Salinity and Basin Planning Unit.
-To qualify for a Scientific Aid position, the applicant must have completed a minimum of 10 semester hours in science courses, equivalent to about 2 years of college.
+The Division of Drinking Water (DDW) has one opening in Monterey, CA for a Scientific Aid in the North Central Section.
+To qualify for a Scientific Aid position, the applicant must have completed a minimum of 10 semester hours in science courses, equivalent to about two years of college.

-The Central Valley Regional Water Quality Control Board has 1 opening in Redding, CA for a Scientific Aid in the Permitting/Enforcement Section.
+The Central Valley Regional Water Quality Control Board Board has 1 opening in Rancho Cordova, CA for a Scientific Aid in the Stormwater/Water Quality Certification Unit.
 To qualify for a Scientific Aid position, the applicant must have completed a minimum of 10 semester hours in science courses, equivalent to about 2 years of college.

 Stay Informed